-Q: Your Canal Tunnel project recently won an award.
-Was that your most significant project?
+Q: The Canal Tunnel project recently won an award.
+Was that the most notable project you have worked on?

 MR: No, I’ve definitely had bigger projects in cost, size, and footage.
 The risks associated with the rail yard and TxDOT crossing meant we had very little room for error on the Canal project.
-The project also required coordination with 3rd party stakeholders that could have shut the project down if any problems with the crossings developed.
-The Canal was not one of the biggest, but it was one of the more complicated and riskier projects.
+The project also required coordination with third-party stakeholders that could have shut the project down if any problems with the crossings developed.
+The Canal Tunnel project was not one of the biggest, but it was one of the more complicated and riskier projects.

 Q: Describe your approach to surveying innovations.

 MR: The survey team is continually looking for innovative ways to acquire data.
 With current scanning capabilities, we can obtain billions of points of data with minimal manpower.
-We recently completed a project for the Texas School for the Deaf.
-An innovative 3-D scan survey of the entire site resulted in 3.76 billion points of information collected across the more than 60-acre campus.
-The 3-D Scan Survey project was one of the largest 3-D scans completed in Texas and won awards at ACEC (Austin TX) & ACEC (Washington DC) – earning Gold Medal Winner for Texas and a National Recognition Award.
+We completed a project for the Texas School for the Deaf.
+An innovative 3D scan survey of the entire site resulted in 3.76 billion points of information collected across the more than 60-acre campus.
+The 3D Scan Survey project was one of the largest 3D scans completed in Texas and won awards at ACEC (Austin, TX) & ACEC (Washington, D.C.) – earning Gold Medal Winner for Texas and a National Recognition Award.

-Q: What is one thing you wish more people knew about PSC?
+Q: What is one thing you wish more people knew about Parkhill?